“Can my dental expenses be deducted on my tax return?”

 - Payments for artificial limbs or eyes and hearing aids

-What you can’t claim:
+What you can’t claim on your tax return:

 - Payments to a private health provider for insurance